Davos: IMF chief says world must 'spend billions' to 'gain trillions' | DW | 21.01.2022

 "In a way, we are a victim of our own success," Lagarde said.

 Meanwhile, wages in Europe have yet to start climbing.
-"We are not seeing this sustainable movement that would see inflation spiraling out of control," said Lagarde.
+"We are not seeing this sustainable movement that would see inflation spiraling out of control," Lagarde said.

 International Monetary Fund (IMF) Managing Director Kristalina Georgieva took a similar stance.